CoyoteKatscher/GCU_CST150/Milestone 4/readme.txt

 Two forms are used in this application

 Main is the main screen where a user can enter data for a radio and add it to the inventory.
-DisplayForm is the form that is launched when the user clicks the Display button on the main form.
+DisplayInventory is the form that is launched when the user clicks the Display button on the main form.

 #3: Presentation.
 Loom was used to create the video presentation.